Download my EPK [electronic press kit]

 “One of the Seven Funniest Eco-Comedians”– Mother Nature Network.

 Kristina Wong was recently featured in the New York Times’ Off Color series “highlighting artists of color who use humor to make smart social statements about the sometimes subtle, sometimes obvious ways that race plays out in America today.”
-She is a performance artist, comedian and writer who has created five solo shows and one ensemble play that have toured throughout the United States and UK.
-Her most notable touring show– “Wong Flew Over the Cuckoo’s Nest” looked at the high rates of depression and suicide among Asian American women and toured to over 40 venues since 2006.
-It’s now a broadcast quality film distributed by documentary juggernaut, Cinema Libre Studios.
+She is a performance artist, comedian and writer who has created five solo shows and one ensemble play that have toured across North America and the UK.
+Her most notable touring show– “Wong Flew Over the Cuckoo’s Nest” looked at the high rates of depression and suicide among Asian American women and toured dozens of venues across the United States since 2006.
+It’s now a broadcast quality film distributed by Cinema Libre Studios.
 (More at www.flyingwong.com).
 She’s been a commentator for American Public Media’s Marketplace, PBS, Jezebel, xoJane, Playgirl Magazine, Huffington Post and a guest on Comedy Central’s The Nightly Show with Larry Wilmore, FXX’s “Totally Biased with W. Kamau Bell,” Al Jazeera’s “The Stream” and AM Tonight on Fusion TV.
-Her work has been awarded with grants from Creative Capital, The Map Fund, Center for Cultural Innovation, the Durfee Foundation, National Performance Network, five Artist-in-Residence grants from the Los Angeles Department of Cultural Affairs, and a residency from the MacDowell Colony.
+Her work has been awarded with grants from Creative Capital, The Map Fund, Center for Cultural Innovation, the Durfee Foundation, National Performance Network, and six Artist-in-Residence grants from the Los Angeles Department of Cultural Affairs.
+She’s been awarded residencies from the MacDowell Colony, New York Theater Workshop, Ojai Playwrights Festival, Montalvo Center for the Arts, Hermitage, and Atlantic Center for the Arts.
 On television, she’s been on General Hospital, Nickelodeon’s “Nicky Ricky Dicky and Dawn,” and Myx TV’s “I’m Asian American and Want Reparations for Yellow Fever.”
-Her newest solo show “The Wong Street Journal” navigates privilege and economic disparity and premieres in June 2015.
-She spent a month in Northern Uganda researching that show and recording “Mzungu Price” a rap album with local rappers.
+Her newest solo show “The Wong Street Journal” navigates White Privilege as an Asian American “Mzungu” in East Africa.
+She spent a month in Northern Uganda recording a hit rap album “Mzungu Price” with local rappers and doing research for that show.
 Kristina’s mail order bride website is www.bigbadchinesemama.com.
 She has taught at Cal Arts in the MFA Creative Writing Program and twice given the commencement speech at UCLA, her alma mater.

 Peep my media reel!